Skip to content

 On-water demand What to train Why it matters

-Grip + forearm endurance Rows, deadlifts, carries, curls Reduces “arm pump” and helps control in gusts
+Grip + forearm endurance Rows, deadlifts, carries, curls Reduces arm pump and improves control in gusts

-Shoulder stability (winging especially) Pressing + pulling balance Helps prevent irritation and improves handling
+Shoulder stability Pressing + pulling balance Useful for wing handling, sheeting and long sessions

-Rotational core + anti-rotation Planks, twists, carries Stability through turns, tacks/gybes, and chop
+Rotational core + bracing Planks, twists, carries Helps through turns, gybes, tacks and chop

-• Home: resistance bands, a pull-up bar (optional), 1–2 dumbbells or kettlebell, a sturdy box/bench.
+• Home: resistance bands, pull-up bar, 1–2 dumbbells or kettlebell, sturdy box/bench.

 • Gym: barbell, cable row/pulldown, leg press, bench.